Combined X-ray diffraction, electrical resistivity, and $ab$ $initio$ study of (TMTTF)$_2$PF$_6$ under pressure: implications to the unified phase diagram: Experiments

 \subsection{Electrical resistivity}

-Fig.~\ref{fig-resistivity}(a) shows the temperature dependence of the resistivity of (TMTTF)$_2$PF$_6$ at different pressures, displayed in the log-log plot; data for $0.4 < P < 3.0$~GPa are shown together with the previously obtained data using a cubic anvil cell (CAC) up to 8~ GPa~\cite{araki2007electrical, kano2012anisotropy}.
+Fig.~\ref{fig-resistivity}(a) shows the temperature dependence of the resistivity of (TMTTF)$_2$PF$_6$ at different pressures, displayed in the log-log plot; data for $0.4 < P < 3.0$~GPa are shown together with the previously obtained data using a cubic anvil cell (CAC) up to 8~GPa~\cite{araki2007electrical, kano2012anisotropy}.
 Although there are minor differences due to the different pressure equipment setups, the behavior is consistent with previous reports~\cite{Moser, Adachi_doi:10.1021/ja0001254, DJaccard_2001}.
 Let us analyze them in the following, by comparing to previous reports and other measurements such as NMR which has been used to track the phase evolution under pressure microscopically.

-At ambient pressure, from room temperature the resistivity increases upon cooling, which is attributed to the DM insulator, and the CO phase transition takes place at $T_{\rm{CO}} \sim$ 70 K, found by NMR and dielectric measurements~\cite{Chow_2000,Nad2006,NAD2003265}.
+At ambient pressure, from room temperature the resistivity increases upon cooling, which is attributed to the DM insulator, and the CO phase transition takes place at $T_{\rm{CO}} \sim$ 70~K~\cite{Chow_2000,CO-PhysRevLett.86.4080}.
+The phase transition was known as the ``structureless anomaly", where the emergence of charge disproportionation was detected in NMR~\cite{Chow_2000} and dielectric~\cite{CO-PhysRevLett.86.4080} measurements.
+While neutron scattering suggested a slight structural displacement at the CO transition~\cite{Newtron_FOURYLEYLEKIAN2010S95}, a recent synchrotron x-ray diffraction study revealed the difference of the two TMTTF molecules in the dimer owing to CO~\cite{Kitou_PhysRevLett.119.065701}.
 By applying pressure the resistivity monotonically decreases and at low pressures of about $P < 1$~GPa similar behavior is observed.
 Eventually, a resistivity minimum $T_{\rho}$ appears and shifts to lower temperature as pressure is increased; This behavior is interpreted as a metal-insulator crossover owing to the DM gap~\cite{Emery_PRL1982}.
 On the other hand, the CO transition in (TMTTF)$_2$PF$_6$ does not clearly appear in the resistivity~\cite{Kohler_PhysRevB.84.035124} at ambient pressure, possibly related to the freezing temperature of rotating PF$_6$ anions~\cite{Yu_PRB2004}.

+Here, we identify the characteristic temperatures as follows: First, at low pressure below 2~GPa, the slope changes at around 100 K -- 200 K [see Fig.~\ref{fig-resistivity}(a)].
+In the $a$-axis resistivity at ambient pressure, a minimum ($T_{\rho}$) from a metallic state on the high temperature side appears~\cite{Kohler_PhysRevB.84.035124}.
+However, in our result here, the resistivity increases with decreasing temperature from room temperature, and its slope changes at a certain temperature, which we denote as $T_{\rho}^*$; we consider this to be the same origin as $T_{\rho}$, i.e., the development of the Mott gap, judged from their similar pressure dependencies ~\cite{Moser}.